alphahoon/Brit/README.md

 ### Run

-If you want to use [Vue.js devtools](https://goo.gl/a8YYdM) on your Chrome browser, you should run local server.
+If you want to use [Vue.js devtools](https://goo.gl/a8YYdM) on your Chrome browser, you should run  a local server on your machine.
-In the project root directory:
+In the project root directory, type:
 ```
 $ npm start
 ```

 Then open http://localhost:3000 in your Chrome browser.